jg-storey/ded/README.md

 A toggle switch (i.e. not a pushbutton) wired between pin D2 and GND allows the user to select between F-16 and F/A-18 modes.
 If a switch is not connected, the mode defaults to the F-16.
-The selected mode activates after disconnecting and connecting to the Arduino in the DCS-BIOS Hub, or by resetting the Arduino.

 <img src="img/stpt.jpg" width=500>